edamametechnologies/threatmodels/README.md

 3. Implements complex condition trees using AND/OR logical operators
 4. Supports negation of conditions for more precise matching

+Evaluation semantics:

+- Rules are evaluated strictly in the JSON order; the engine returns the first matching `device_type` (first-match-wins).
+- To avoid ambiguous classifications, design rules so only one `device_type` matches a given device.
+The validation script flags overlapping matches across multiple device types.

 This database powers EDAMAME's device identification capabilities, allowing it to recognize and categorize devices on local networks.

 ### Whitelist Database